bsc-pm/nanos6/docs/ctf/CTF.md

 $NANOS6_INSTALL/share/doc/nanos6/paraver-cfg/ctf2prv
 ```

-Do not use the Extrae cfg's views as some event identifiers are not compatible.
+Do not use the Extrae cfg's views as event identifiers are not compatible.

 Tasks